lambci/lambci/README.md

 ## Current Limitations (due to the Lambda environment itself)

 * No root access
-* 5 min max build time
+* 15 min max build time
 * Bring-your-own-binaries – Lambda has a limited selection of installed software
-* 1.5GB max memory
+* 3008MB max memory
 * Linux only

-You can get around many of these limitations by [configuring LambCI to send tasks to an ECS cluster](#extending-with-ecs) where you can run your builds in Docker.
+You can get around many of these limitations by [configuring LambCI to send tasks to an ECS/Fargate cluster](#extending-with-ecs) where you can run your builds in Docker.

 ## Installation